-Northern lights Tórshavn tonight
+Northern lights in Tórshavn tonight

 Kp 1 is well below the Kp 3 threshold needed for aurora to be visible from Tórshavn.